- Why Research

 Studies are ongoing to analyze data from clinical trials to better understand how best to intervene and prevent this disease.

-These efforts will inform future strategies to prevent bone metastasis, improve treatment and increase participation of patients with bone metastasis in clinical trials.
+These efforts will inform future strategies to prevent bone metastasis and improve treatment for patients with breast cancers that have spread to the bone.

 Bone is the first site of distant recurrence in 25-40 percent of metastatic breast cancer cases.
 There is a synergistic interaction between the bone environment and breast cancer cells that enables bone cells to stimulate the growth and survival of breast cancer cells that migrate to the area.